chip-js/expressions-js/README.md

 **Note:** "globals" do not need to be on the global scope of the browser window.
 They are simply globally available within expressions.
 You can also use window globals by prefixing with `window` like: `window._.pluck()`.
 But using the globals option is nicer than doing this.
+If you use `null` as the value of a global it will use the window's version.

 ### Formatters